Emmanuel Christian School (Toledo, Ohio)

-Emmanuel Christian School is an evangelical Christian school in Toledo, Ohio, for grades K–12.
+Emmanuel Christian School is an evangelical Christian school in Toledo, Ohio, United States, for grades K–12.
 The school was founded in 1967 under the name Emmanuel Baptist Christian School by Emmanuel Baptist Church.
 It was renamed Emmanuel Christian School in the spring of 2006.
 It is an accredited member of the Association of Christian Schools International.

 The Emmanuel Warriors sport the colors of green and white and are members of the Toledo Area Athletic Conference.
 They are one of two schools in the league that do not have a football team (the other being Maumee Valley Country Day School).
-Their sports program includes soccer, cross country, volleyball, golf, basketball, cheerleading, track and field, softball, and baseball.
+Their sports program includes soccer, cross country, volleyball, golf, basketball, cheerleading, track and field, softball, baseball, and tennis.

 2005 arson incident

 In December 2005, a fire broke out at the school causing administrators to cancel classes.
 The fire started in a chemical storage area used for science class demonstrations, where approximately 200 mL of mercury was stored.
 The mercury vaporized, causing contamination throughout the building, in addition to other vandalism, causing hundreds of thousands of dollars in damage.
 Two students were subsequently charged in Lucas County Juvenile Court with delinquency in connection with arson.